maxx-niu/portfolio-website/README.md

-My portfolio website created with React, using Framer Motion animation library
+Source code for my portfolio website created with React, using Framer Motion animation library

 More development to come!